 Summer Reading

-Roxborough Elementary School, Mountain Ridge Middle School, Thunderridge High School, and Ben Franklin Academy.
+Larkspur Elementary School, Mountain Ridge Middle School, Thunderridge High School, and Renaissance Secondary School.
 Each school was awarded $500 courtesy of the Douglas County Libraries Foundation.

 8 Reasons Why We Love Summer Reading